bartificer/programming-by-stealth/docs/pbs32.md

 }
 ```

 Note the use of jQuery’s `$()` function with an HTML tag as the first argument to create new HTML elements, the use of jQuery’s `.val()` and `.text()` functions to set the value and text of the newly created `option` elements, and finally the use of jQuery’s `.append()` function to inject the newly created `option` elements into the `select` elements.
-Also notice that, for each dropdown, jQuery’s `.prop()` function is used to select an appropriate default option.
+Also notice that, for each drop-down, jQuery’s `.prop()` function is used to select an appropriate default option.

 ## A Challenge

-Using the file `pbs32a.html` from this instalment’s ZIP file as either a starting point, or merely as a relevant example, create a web page that contains five dropdown menus allowing the user to select an hour, minute, day, month, and year, and a button that, when pushed, renders the selected date and time in ISO8601 format (the format outputted by `pbs.DateTime.prototype.toString()`), as well as all permutations of American and European date formats and 12 and 24 hour time formats.
+Using the file `pbs32a.html` from this instalment’s ZIP file as either a starting point, or merely as a relevant example, create a web page that contains five drop-down menus allowing the user to select an hour, minute, day, month, and year, and a button that, when pushed, renders the selected date and time in ISO8601 format (the format outputted by `pbs.DateTime.prototype.toString()`), as well as all permutations of American and European date formats and 12 and 24 hour time formats.
 When the user chooses an impossible date, the page should handle that error in a sane way.

 ## Final Thoughts